awsdocs/amazon-athena-user-guide/doc_source/cloudtrail.md

 ## Examples<a name="examples"></a>

-The following example uses the CloudTrail SerDe on a fictional set of log files to create a table based on them\.
+The following example uses the CloudTrail SerDe on a fictional set of logs to create a table based on them\.

 In this example, the fields `requestParameters`, `responseElements`, and `additionalEventData` are included as part of `STRUCT` data type used in JSON\.
 To get data out of these fields, use `JSON_EXTRACT` functions\.
 For more information, see [Extracting Data From JSON](extracting-data-from-JSON.md)\.